mauricionj10/mauricionj10/README.md

 Also, Thanks to the Mechatronics Engineering, I have some knoledge in Ladder development for PLC's.

 Right now I'm more focused on studying web development and Flutter for mobile development.
-And applying my knoledges working on a website (one of my "little projects" hehe). but you can find me on social media, it will be down below and feel free to send a message!
+And applying my knoledges working on a website (one of my "little projects" hehe).
+But you can find me on social media, it will be down below and feel free to send a message!

 ##

+### Here is where you can contact me (or offer a coffee)

 <div>
   <a href="" target="_blank"><img src="https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white" target="_blank">